AMID Logo E-BAY Logo

 3. The international shipper guarantees to pay the international sea freight carrier segregation charges.

-For more information related to international shipping of dangerous goods from the USA using sea freight services, please refer to this web page on our website.
+For more information about international shipping of dangerous goods from the USA using sea freight services, please refer to this page on our website.

 Share